 Payam has managed groundbreaking IT projects with US government agencies and was instrumental in the successful rollout of a new biosurveillance software platform for the VA’s Healthcare Associated Infection and Influenza Surveillance System (HAIISS) program.
 He is an accomplished systems engineer with well-rounded tech industry experience.
 Payam received his Bachelor of Engineering in Computer Engineering (B.Eng.) from Concordia University in Montreal, Canada.

-Farshid Sedghi, CTO and Co-Founder
+Farshid Sedghi, COO and Co-Founder

 Farshid oversaw the creation of several of Microsoft’s Bing search engine’s services and has designed and delivered mission-critical enterprise infrastructure for companies throughout the world.
 He worked at Microsoft for six years in various roles.
 Farshid has deep expertise in large scale distributed computing and analytics as well intuitive user experience.
 He holds a Masters in Computer Science from Uppsala University in Sweden.